Artisanal – Fresh – Handcrafted – Local – Seasonal

 An estate vineyard produces Chardonnay, Cabernet Franc, Cabernet Sauvignon, and Merlot grapes—varietals which thrive in Western North Carolina’s temperate climate.
 These grapes are used to produce Biltmore Winery’s award-winning wines under the guidance of winemaker Sharon Fenchak.

 In George Vanderbilt’s day, the estate’s rolling pastures provided beauty and a place for livestock to graze.
-Today, history repeats itself as Angus cattle and South African White Dorper Sheep roam fields.
-Biltmore prides itself on humanely raising the animals on lush pastures with natural grains and abstaining from growth hormones and antibiotics.
+Today, history repeats itself as Angus cattle, White Dorper sheep, and Berkshire pigs—a heritage breed of English origin—populate the fields.
+Biltmore prides itself on humanely raising the animals on lush pastures with top-quality grains and abstaining from growth hormones and growth-promoting antibiotics.

 Supporting Community Agriculture